Campus

 Printing companies, photography studios, public relations/marketing firms, advertising companies, large companies with internal graphic departments, self-employment

-Harness your creativity to create the images and figures that put a face on companies, organizations, and ideas
+Harness your creativity to create the images and designs that put a face on companies, organizations, and ideas.

-Learn fundamental skills in image creation and management procedures.
-Digital photography and marketing is also taught to expand students' skill sets and provide them with a well-rounded look at the graphic communications field.
+Learn fundamental to advanced skills in image adjustments, vector creation, and typography management procedures.
+Digital photography, layout design, branding, and project management are also taught to expand student skill sets and provide them with a well-rounded grasp of graphic communications work tasks.

 Printing companies, photography studios, public relations/marketing firms, advertising companies, large companies with internal graphic departments, self-employment